berkeley-scf/berkeley-scf.github.io/servers/cluster/parallel.md

 :::

 You now have a couple options in terms of how `job.sh` is specified.
-This illustrates things for Matlab jobs, but it shouldn't be too hard to modify for other types of jobs.
+This illustrates things for MATLAB jobs, but it shouldn't be too hard to modify for other types of jobs.

 #### Option 1

-In this case myMatlabCode.m would use the variables 'it' and 'mode' but not define them.
+In this case `myMATLABCode.m` would use the variables `it` and `mode` but not define them.
 :::{code} bash
 # contents of job.sh
-echo "it = $1; mode = '$2'; myMatlabCode" > tmp-$1-$2.m
+echo "it = $1; mode = '$2'; myMATLABCode" > tmp-$1-$2.m
 matlab -nodesktop -nodisplay -singleCompThread < tmp-$1-$2.m > tmp-$1-$2.out 2> tmp-$1-$2.err
 :::

 #### Option 2

-In this case you need to insert the following Matlab code at the start of myMatlabCode.m so that Matlab correctly reads the values of 'it' and 'mode' from the UNIX environment variables:
+In this case you need to insert the following MATLAB code at the start of myMATLABCode.m so that MATLAB correctly reads the values of `it` and `mode` from the UNIX environment variables:

 :::{code} bash
 # contents of job.sh
 export it=$1; export mode=$2;
-matlab -nodesktop -nodisplay -singleCompThread < myMatlabCode.m > tmp-$1-$2.out 2> tmp-$1-$2.err
+matlab -nodesktop -nodisplay -singleCompThread < myMATLABCode.m > tmp-$1-$2.out 2> tmp-$1-$2.err
 :::

 :::{code} matlab